Italy's fascist past under scrutiny a century after putsch

 “Historians rightly teach us that fascism ended in Italy in ’45.
 But not the fascists,’’ said historian Francesco Filippi, who has written a book analyzing popular misconceptions about fascism.
 “Millions of people who took part in that regime and continued to be part of the political life of the country, and even parties that directly referred to fascism, took part in the political life of the country from 1946, arriving to the present day very continuously.”

-Filippi said the moderate voters who boosted Meloni from 4% of the vote in 2018 to 26% in September's parliamentary elections indicated a fundamental expansion in the party’s base beyond those "who recognized the Brothers of Italy as the historical heir of the Italian Social Movement, and therefore a certain type of fascist idea.”
+Filippi said the moderate voters who boosted Meloni from 4% of the vote in 2018 to 26% in last month's parliamentary elections indicated a fundamental expansion in the party’s base beyond those "who recognized the Brothers of Italy as the historical heir of the (postwar) Italian Social Movement, and therefore a certain type of fascist idea.”

 Many of the new voters, he said, hope Meloni will construct a conservative right-wing government, "a normal right-wing, that is anti-fascist, tied to democratic values.”

-The standard bearers of Italy’s wartime partisan movement said they are withholding judgment on Meloni’s government until it takes concrete actions.
+The standard bearers of Italy’s wartime partisan movement said they were withholding judgment until Meloni’s government takes concrete actions.

 “We hope that it becomes a right-wing conservative government, like in France or Britain,’’ said Miro Gori, the ANPI president in the Emilia Romagna province where Predappio is located.
 “We will see what happens.”